-Our most prized commodity isn’t actually our phone – it's the data on that phone, all your selfies, contacts, videos, and more.
-But a phone can only hold so much data.
+Your most prized commodity isn’t actually a phone – it's the data on it, like all the selfies, contacts, videos, and more.
+A phone can only hold so much data, though.
 Using a cloud service is an option, but you'll never be done paying for it because you're only renting the space.
 With an iPhone flash drive, that memory belongs to you.

 The best iPhone flash drives are durable and compact (but not so small that they’re easily lost) and USB 3.0.
 The app that interfaces with your iPhone flash drive should be intuitive, easy to learn, and include security measures so that others won't be able to access your data.

 Volatile memory needs an electrical charge to work.
 Think of your car – when your battery dies, your radio loses all the programmed stations.
 That's volatile memory.
-Flash drives use non-volatile memory – memory that keeps your data safe even without an electrical charge.
+Flash drives use non-volatile memory, which keeps your data safe even without an electrical charge.
 There are two types of non-volatile memory used with an iPhone flash drive: a USB flash drive and an SD card.